palexandremello/goes-py/README.md

  It's a free Python package to acess and get the dataset from GOES satellite next generation on Amazon Web Service(AWS)

- For more details, look at the online documentation (soon)
+ For more details, look online documentation (soon)

 ## HOWTO-Install